 Kentucky bourbon and Tennessee whiskey share much in common.
 They're both made from a mash of at least 51 percent corn, and they're both aged in charred oak barrels, which give them a mild, smoky-sweet character.
 Here are a handful of our favorite bourbon cocktails.

 But there is a difference between Tennessee Whiskey and bourbon.
-Though both are charcoal filtered, Tennessee whiskey uses charcoal made exclusively from the Volunteer State’s sugar maple trees.
+Though both are charcoal filtered, Tennessee whiskey uses charcoal made exclusively from the Volunteer State's sugar maple trees.
+Try Tennessee whiskey in cocktails like Lynchburg Lemonade Cocktail and Apple Jack.
 Can you taste a difference?
 Is the Tennessee whiskey a bit smokier?

 Top-Rated Blended Whiskey Cocktails